theresaparker/Rockbuster_SQL/README.md

 Rockbuster customers are global!
 The top revenue producing and largest customer based countries are India, China, and United States.
 It is recommended to start streaming service in the top three countries where the highest number of customers and sales are occuring.
 It is anticipated that if customer count goes up, revenue increases as well.
 Further research is recommended to see how marketing may affected Austrailia where there are currently no customers.
   # Additional Resources

-  - Link to Tabluea visualizations: https://public.tableau.com/views/RockbusterStealth_16553562253470/Top10Geography?:language=en-US&:display_count=n&:origin=viz_share_link
+  - Link to Tableau visualizations: https://public.tableau.com/views/RockbusterStealth_16553562253470/Top10Geography?:language=en-US&:display_count=n&:origin=viz_share_link
   - Data dictionary which is located in folder **05 Sent to Client**.
   - Powerpoint Presentation with final analysis located in folder **05 Sent to Client**.